Introduction to Termites

 Termite baiting systems typically use a wood cellulose product with a slow-acting, insect growth regulator which disrupts the normal growth of termites.

-In order to be effective, bait systems must be maintained regularly.
+In order to be effective, bait systems must be monitored and maintained regularly.
 We offer Advance Bait Systems in conjunction with an exterior Termidor treatment.
-We usually recommend this two fold treatment if the home has an inaccessible crawlspace or a complete liquid treatment would not be possible due to construction design.
+We usually recommend this two fold treatment if the home or structure has an inaccessible crawlspace or a complete liquid treatment would not be possible due to construction design.